retched/ZC-USPSRestful/README.md

 ## Module Version

 - Last Stable Release: 1.3.1
-_Released August 16, 2025 for ZenCart 2.1.0._
+_Released August 24, 2025 for ZenCart 2.1.0._
 - Next Version Number: ???

 ### Version/Release History

 - 1.3.1
-  Minor bug fix to readd the four cent difference between Metered First-Class Mail and non-metered First-Class Mail.
+  Minor bug fix to re-add the four-cent difference between Metered First-Class Mail and non-metered First-Class Mail.
 Major bug fix for 1.3.0 that could potentially leave out configuration keys.
 - 1.3.0
   Added First Class Mail options to the queue of services available.
 Changed AuthToken storage to be based on the PHP Session instead of calling on every page.
 - 1.2.0
   Fixed an issue where estimated dates and travel times were posted twice as part of the quote.
 Fixed an issue regarding compatibility with older versions of ZenCart.
 - 1.1.2
-  Bugfix to mend selection criteria being ignored during normal ZenCart checkout.
-(A shipping method would be selected but would be ignored in favor or the "first" shipping method listed.)
+  Bugfix to mend the selection criteria being ignored during normal ZenCart checkout.
+(A shipping method would be selected, but would be ignored in favor of the "first" shipping method listed.)
 - 1.1.1
-  Minor bug fixes with regards to the selection of cheapest shipping method.
-Also fixed a conflict with OPC that prevent any method from being selected.
+  Minor bug fixes with regards to the selection of the cheapest shipping method.
+Also fixed a conflict with OPC that prevented any method from being selected.
 Additionally, fixed an issue with regards to shipping method squashing.
 - 1.1.0
   Added in plugin version check.
 (Will ping the ZenCart database to see if there is a new version available.)
-Now when you update the module, you no longer need to reset the module as a whole, the module will automatically whatever missing database keys and configs there are.
+Now, when you update the module, you no longer need to reset the module as a whole; the module will automatically handle whatever missing database keys and configs there are.
 Added ability to squash Ground Advantage Cubic and Ground Advantage rates to the lower one, same with Priority Mail Cubic and Priority Mail rates.
 - 1.0.0
  A LOT of changes.
 Including re-adding the min/max weight boxes from USPS, fixing the display of rates and quotes, adding error messages in the backend, fixing bad API returns, cleaned up the repository as a whole.
 Changes to allow the module to work with PHP8 and PHP7-based ZenCarts.
 (At least ZenCart 1.5.x or ZenCart 2.x and newer.)
 - 0.2.0
- Various bugfixing including the reintroduction of First Class Mail Package International Service to the quote pool.
+ Various bugfixing, including the reintroduction of First Class Mail Package International Service to the quote pool.
 - 0.1.0
  First "release".
 - 0.0.0